Chalarangelo/30-seconds-of-interviews/README.md

 `Content`: The inner-most part of the box filled with content, such as text, an image, or video player.
 It has the dimensions `content-box width` and `content-box height`.

 `Padding`: The transparent area surrounding the content.
-It has dimensions are `padding-box width` and `padding-box height`.
+It has dimensions `padding-box width` and `padding-box height`.

 `Border`: The area surrounding the padding (if any) and content.
 It has dimensions `border-box width` and `border-box height`.